emma-community/emma-backstage-plugins/docs/getting-started.md

-# Integrating emma plugins into a Backstage app
+# Integrating emma Backstage plugins

 Backstage, an open-source platform created by Spotify, enables organizations to build custom developer portals, giving teams a unified way to manage infrastructure, services, and software catalogs.
 One of the most compelling features of Backstage is its ability to integrate modular plugins that extend its functionality in highly customizable ways.